 Because we're hard wired to take more notice of natural sounds (such as water flowing and birdsong) our minds paint vivid pictures with greater realism when we listen to natural soundscapes compared with other sounds.
-This helps us detach our selves from background noise and 'mind-chatter' giving us space to be calm.
+This helps us detach our selves from background urban noise and 'mind-chatter' giving us space to be calm.

-You can enhance brainwave patterns by using rhythms and beats of the right frequency; listening to 14 - 30 Hz (same frequency as Beta brain waves - more 'active' synapses) tends to wake you up and stimulate, 13 - 19 Hz rhythm (Alpha waves) can help you relax and sharpen your perception, 4 - 8 Hz (Theta) help you relax further, meditate and lower anxiety, 1 - 3 Hz (Delta) enhances deep sleep.
+You can enhance brainwave patterns by using rhythms and beats of the right frequency; listening to 14 - 30 Hz (the same frequency as Beta brain waves - more 'active' synapses) tends to wake you up and stimulate, 13 - 19 Hz rhythm (Alpha waves) can help you relax and sharpen your perception, 4 - 8 Hz (Theta) help you relax further, meditate and lower anxiety, 1 - 3 Hz (Delta) enhances deep sleep.

 Wave patterns that reflect our state of mind, nuerone activity and relaxation.